-From North America to Europe, what a jump and I haven’t even seen all the US states yet or least half of them.
+From North America to Europe, what a jump.
+And to think, I haven’t even seen all the US states yet or least half of them.
 This time the trip is business related, but I squeeze a little sightseeing, clubbing, visiting local pubs and even making some would say lifelong friends.
 Wow!
 Did I give away the story already???
 Let’s see how this plays out shall we…

-I start a new exciting career in international sales for a major telecommunications company which HQ is based in the UK.
+I start a new exciting career in international sales for a major telecommunications company, HQ base in the UK.
 The first time I get the news I am going to London, I am excited.
 I’ve never been and I’ve read so much about the culture, heck I am living it in the US, really.
 Think about it, the US was settled by European (British) outlaws who wanted nothing to do with the Queen’s financial hold, but wanted her military muscle…hmmm, does that sound familiar?
 All at the expense of the indigenous people’s culture, lives and future generations.
 Not to mention the people they brought to the land to build what we call the land of the free and home of the brave.
-The US is more European than people realize, if you look at an American teenager and a British teenager, they look the same-act the same-culture is very similar.
+The US is more European than people realize, if you look at an American teenager and a British teenager, they look the same, act the same and the culture is very similar.
 What we do in the US influences them and vice versa.
 We may have more arrogance, but that comes later.
 Excuse my trip down the rabbit hole of soapbox and political posture, it’s easy to follow that road, as you just witnessed.
 I progress with the story before I completely lose you.
-Now, I was explaining how I was excited about the trip, ah yes, well the trip length is a week and I have the weekend as a bonus – yeah!
+Now, I was explaining how I was excited about the trip, ah yes.
+Well, the trip length is a week, and I have the weekend as a bonus – yeah!

 Looking to visit London this spring or summer, check out these sources before your book.
 It seems that the Euro is tanking and the cost for a European holiday is more attainable than you may think.
 SAFE TRAVELS!